Wappinger: 18th century

-In the American Revolution

 Many Wappinger served in the Stockbridge Militia during the American Revolution.
 Nimham, his son and heir Abraham, and some forty warriors were killed or mortally wounded in the Battle of Kingsbridge in the Bronx on August 30, 1778.
 It proved an irrevocable blow to the tribe, which had also been decimated by European diseases.

-Decline
+19th century

-Following the war, what was left of a combined Mohican and Wappinger community in Stockbridge, Massachusetts left for Oneida County in western New York to join the Oneida people there.
+Following the American Revolutionary War, what was left of a combined Mohican and Wappinger community in Stockbridge, Massachusetts, left to join the Oneida people in Oneida County in western New York.
 There they were joined by the remnants of the Munsee, forming the Stockbridge-Munsee tribe.

 From that time the Wappinger ceased to have an independent name in history, and their people intermarried with others.
-A few scattered remnants still remained.
+A few scattered remnants still remained in their original territory.
 As late as 1811, a small band was recorded as having a settlement on a low tract of land by the side of a brook, under a high hill in the northern part of the Town of Kent in Putnam County.

 Later in the early 19th century, the Stockbridge-Munsee in New York were forced to remove to Wisconsin.
 Today, members of the federally recognized Stockbridge-Munsee Nation reside mostly there on a reservation, where they operate a casino.
 In 2010 the tribe was awarded two tiny parcels suitable for casinos in New York State in return for dropping larger land claims there.